34 Boötis

-34 Boötis is a single variable star in the northern constellation Boötes, located around 700 light years away from the Sun.
+34 Boötis, also named Alrumh, is a single variable star in the northern constellation Boötes, located around 700 light years away from the Sun.
 At that distance, the visual magnitude of the star is diminished by an extinction of 0.49±0.02 due to interstellar dust.
 It has the variable star designation W Boötis; 34 Boötis is the Flamsteed designation.
-This object is visible to the naked eye as a faint, red-hued star with a baseline apparent visual magnitude of 4.80.
+This object is visible to the naked eye as a faint, red-hued star with an apparent visual magnitude of around five.
 It is moving away from the Earth with a heliocentric radial velocity of +5.6 km/s.